platformsh/platformsh-docs/docs/src/increase-observability/integrate-observability/_index.md

 As the **official Platform.sh observability service**, [Blackfire](https://www.blackfire.io/) allows you to best optimize your code.
-From development to test, staging, and production, Blackfire offers a unique blend of monitoring and profiling features.
+From development to testing, staging, and production, Blackfire offers a unique blend of monitoring and profiling features.
 Blackfire works integrally with the Platform.sh workflow, offering a smooth user experience.